Nicholas II: First World War

-Gradually a war of attrition set in on the vast Eastern Front, where the Russians were facing the combined forces of the German and Austro-Hungarian armies, and they suffered staggering losses.
-General Denikin, retreating from Galicia wrote, "The German heavy artillery swept away whole lines of trenches, and their defenders with them.
-We hardly replied.
-There was nothing with which we could reply.
+A war of attrition set in on the Eastern Front, where the Russians faced the combined forces of the German and Austro-Hungarian armies, and suffered staggering losses.
+General Anton Denikin wrote, "The German heavy artillery swept away whole lines of trenches, and their defenders with them...There was nothing with which we could reply.
 Our regiments, although completely exhausted, were beating off one attack after another by bayonet ...
-Blood flowed unendingly, the ranks became thinner and thinner and thinner.
-The number of graves multiplied."
+Blood flowed unendingly, the ranks became thinner and thinner...The number of graves multiplied."
 On 5 August, with the Russian army in retreat, Warsaw fell.
-Defeat at the front bred disorder at home.
-At first, the targets were German, and for three days in June shops, bakeries, factories, private houses and country estates belonging to people with German names were looted and burned.
-The inflamed mobs then turned on the government, declaring the Empress should be shut up in a convent, the Tsar deposed and Rasputin hanged.
-Nicholas was by no means deaf to these discontents.
-An emergency session of the Duma was summoned and a Special Defense Council established, its members drawn from the Duma and the Tsar's ministers.
+Defeat bred disorder at home.
+At first, the targets were German, and in June shops, bakeries, factories, private houses and country estates belonging to people with German names were looted and burned.
+The mobs then turned on the government, declaring the empress should be shut up in a convent, the tsar deposed and Rasputin hanged.
+Nicholas was not deaf to these discontents.
+An emergency session of the Duma was summoned and a Special Defense Council established, its members drawn from the Duma and the tsar's ministers.

-In July 1915, King Christian X of Denmark, first cousin of the Tsar, sent Hans Niels Andersen to Tsarskoye Selo with an offer to act as a mediator.
-He made several trips between London, Berlin and Petrograd and in July saw the Dowager Empress Maria Fyodorovna.
+In July 1915, King Christian X of Denmark, first cousin of the tsar, sent Hans Niels Andersen to Tsarskoye Selo with an offer to act as a mediator.
+He made trips between London, Berlin and Petrograd and in July saw the Dowager Empress Maria Feodorovna.
 Andersen told her they should conclude peace.
-Nicholas chose to turn down King Christian's offer of mediation, as he felt it would be a betrayal for Russia to form a separate peace treaty with the Central Powers when its allies Britain and France were still fighting.
+Nicholas turned down Christian's offer of mediation, as he felt it would be a betrayal for Russia to form a separate peace treaty with the Central Powers when its allies Britain and France were still fighting.

-The energetic and efficient General Alexei Polivanov replaced Sukhomlinov as Minister of War, which failed to improve the strategic situation.
-In the aftermath of the Great Retreat and the loss of the Kingdom of Poland, Nicholas assumed the role of commander-in-chief after dismissing his cousin, Grand Duke Nicholas Nikolayevich, in September 1915.
-This was a mistake, as the Tsar came to be personally associated with the continuing losses at the front.
-He was also away at the remote HQ at Mogilev, far from the direct governance of the empire, and when revolution broke out in Petrograd he was unable to halt it.
-In reality the move was largely symbolic, since all important military decisions were made by his chief-of-staff General Michael Alexeiev, and Nicholas did little more than review troops, inspect field hospitals, and preside over military luncheons.
+General Alexei Polivanov replaced Sukhomlinov as Minister of War, which failed to improve the situation.
+In the aftermath of the Great Retreat and loss of the Kingdom of Poland, Nicholas assumed the role of commander-in-chief after dismissing his cousin, Grand Duke Nicholas Nikolayevich, in September 1915.
+This was a mistake, as the tsar became personally associated with continuing losses at the front.
+He was away at the remote HQ at Mogilev, far from direct governance of the empire, and when revolution broke out in Petrograd he was unable to halt it.
+In reality the move was symbolic, since important military decisions were made by his chief of staff, General Mikhail Alekseyev, and Nicholas did little more than review troops, inspect field hospitals, and preside over military luncheons.